Skip to main content

 Create Accountability

-Lasting improvements will be made if there is an enabling environment for accountability and follow-through.
-There must be an action plan with clear and measurable time-bound targets to support the implementation of the policy.
+Lasting improvements require an enabling environment for accountability and follow-through.
+There must be an action plan with clear, measurable, and time-bound targets to support policy implementation.
 A specific department should be responsible for implementing the policy, monitoring progress toward actionable targets with sex-disaggregated data, and reviewing the policy on a periodic basis to assess if changes are needed.
-There should also be key performance indicators for managers’ successful implementation of the policy to ensure senior leadership is accountable.
+To ensure senior leadership is accountable, the company should also establish and track key performance indicators for managers’ successful implementation of the policy.

-Use our Best Practices Framework tool to learn how to integrate gender into workplace policies.
+Use our Best Practices Framework tool to learn how to create and revise effective workplace policies.

 More Knowledge Centers